abadid/cmsc424-spring2019/project5/README.md

 throw new UnsupportedOperationException("TODO(Project 5): implement");
 ```

-If not, as shown in the following figure, tests cannot be passed.
+If not, tests cannot be passed as follows.

 ```bash
 [ERROR] Errors: